Volunteer In Mozambique

 How To Proceed: Team of Volunteers

-OpenProcess for a team of volunteers:
+Process for a team of volunteers:

 The team leader must follow the above process and provide information on behalf of the team.
 The team leader will be required to supply any information regarding the team that the mission field team leader, or the SAM Ministries board, requests.
-The team leader will need to assume responsibility for the team and ensure that they read and understand the short-term visitor policy.
+The team leader will need to assume responsibility for the team and ensure that they read and abide by the short-term visitor policy.